“An Adventure is the lack of stability, comfort, and security.”

 Keeping it Light and Simple

 It is a quiet start to our season.
 The ease of adjusting back to our lifestyle as we return is wonderful.
 While my ego tells me I miss the convenience of land life, the luxurious life for two and half months; the true me says not so much.
-Although convenience is just that; convenient, I prefer the less stressful and simplicity this minimalist lifestyle presents.
+Although convenience is just that; convenient, I prefer the less stressful and simple this minimalist lifestyle presents.

 BAHIA SAN NICOLAS